 As a teacher and pedagogue, McMillen is in high demand.
 He has taught at Bard College and Conservatory since 2005, and he serves on the piano and collaborative piano faculty at Mannes at the New School in New York City.
 He regularly adjudicates at competitions and festivals throughout the United States and abroad.
 In past summers, McMillen has taught at the Elm City Chamber Festival, the Xi’an Festival, the Wellesley Composers Conference, the Samuel Barber Institute, FEMUSC (Brazil), and the Bennington Chamber Music Festival, to name a few.

 Blair McMillen is the co-founder and co-director of the Rite of Summer Music Festival.
 Rite of Summer is a free, outdoor contemporary-music series held on New York City’s Governors Island.
 The festival has presented boundary-pushing artists such as the JACK Quartet, Bang on a Can All-Stars, Tigue, Theo Bleckmann, Todd Reynolds, Contemporaneous, and Don Byron’s New Gospel Quintet.
-Celebrating its tenth season in 2021, Rite of Summer is the only annual music festival on Governors Island, a place the New Yorker has called “an enormous playground for the arts.”
+Celebrating its twelfth season in 2023, Rite of Summer is the only annual music festival on Governors Island, a place the New Yorker has called “an enormous playground for the arts.”

 Blair McMillen holds degrees from Oberlin College, Manhattan School of Music, and The Juilliard School.
 While at Juilliard he was selected as concerto soloist on a tour of Japan with the Juilliard Orchestra.
 While there, he won the school’s Gina Bachaeur Competition and the Sony “Elevated Standards” Career Grant.
 McMillen’s principal teachers have included Jerome Lowenthal, Robert McDonald, Sophia Rosoff, Joseph Kalichstein, and Byron Janis.
 He lives in New York with his wife Kay and son Conor.
 In his spare time he enjoys biking, skiing, film, and the occasional semi-competitive game of table tennis.